Register now!

 Instructors

-Lead Instructor: R. John Miner, P.E., is an accomplished executive manager and educator with over 45 years of experience in the electric utility industry.
-He is president of Collaborative Learning, Inc., of Austin, Texas, and has been an APPA instructor for more than 30 years and an instructor for the University of Wisconsin for 20 years.
-Before forming his own company, he worked for the Austin, Texas, Electric Utility Department, Rochester Public Utilities in Minnesota, and as an assistant professor for the University of Houston.
+minerLead Instructor: R. John Miner, P.E., is an accomplished executive manager and educator with over 50 years of experience in the electric utility industry.
+He is president of Collaborative Learning, Inc., of Austin, Texas, and has been an APPA instructor for more than 35 years and an instructor for the University of Wisconsin for more than 20 years.
+Before forming his own company, he worked as C.O.O. for the Austin, Texas, Electric Utility Department (Austin Energy), General Manager of Rochester Public Utilities in Minnesota, and as an assistant professor at the University of Houston.
 John earned a Bachelor of Science degree in electrical engineering (with honors), and a Master of Science degree in engineering science, both from the University of Toledo.
 John is a Senior Life Member of the IEEE and is a registered Professional Engineer in the states of Texas and Minnesota.
-He is also the author of the first three editions of APPA’s Electric Utility Basics manual.

-Thomas Black, P.E., is an independent consultant and educator in the electric and gas utility industry.
-His experience includes both municipal (Colorado Springs and City of Fountain, CO) and investor-owned utilities across multiple jurisdictions in Colorado, North Carolina, South Carolina and Florida.
-His range of experience in the utility industry covers 30 years and includes planning and engineering, standards, construction and maintenance manager, energy delivery general manager and chief energy officer responsible for all aspects of energy supply, electric transmission and distribution and gas distribution.
-He also has extensive executive level experience including serving as chief energy officer and energy delivery general manager.
-Tom has also served on the boards of RMEL and the Colorado Association of Municipal Utilities and is a member of the Institute of Electrical and Electronics Engineers (IEEE).
+tom black headshotThomas Black, P.E., is an accomplished executive manager, consultant and course instructor with more than 35 years of experience in the electric and gas utility industries.
+In addition to working with Collaborative Learning, Tom’s experience includes employment with both municipal and investor-owned utilities across multiple jurisdictions in Colorado, North Carolina, South Carolina and Florida.
+He teaches a variety of courses on technical topics and also has extensive executive-level experience in managing electric and gas utility systems, including serving as chief energy officer and energy delivery general manager.
+Tom has also served on the boards of RMEL (now Alltricity Network) and the Colorado Association of Municipal Utilities and is a member of the Institute of Electrical and Electronics Engineers (IEEE).

-Erich Schoennagel, P.E., has cultivated over 45 years of experience in the electric industry.
+ericErich Schoennagel, P.E., has cultivated over 45 years of experience in the electric industry.
 He is a former manager and engineer with CenterPoint Energy and managed the Transmission Project Engineering group.
 Erich served for 15 years as a member advisor and chairman of the Underground Transmission Task Force for the Electric Power Research Institute until his retirement from CenterPoint Energy.
-There he directed research related to underground transmission and superconductivity.
+There, he directed research related to underground transmission and superconductivity.
 He was a board member of the annual TSDOS symposium, and a former member of the American Concrete Institute 336 committee related to foundation design and construction.

 Questions?